DymurBoi/HotelCheckIn/README.md

 ## ✨Functional Requirements:
 ### 🧑‍💻User Registration and Login
-+ Able to create an account which is required to be able to access the features of the app
++ Able to create an account which is required to be able to access the features of the app.
++ Able to Login using the Registered credentials.

 ### 👤 Profile Management
 + User is able to manage the details of the account